Language with Vision: a Study on Grounded Word and Sentence Embeddings: Introduction

 Where do symbolic representations of language get their meaning from?
 It has been argued both from a theoretical and an empirical perspective that knowledge is grounded in perceptual experience \citep{Barsalou2008GroundedCognition, Lakoff1987WomenThings, Langacker1999ALinguistics, Zwaan2005EmbodiedComprehension}.
 Evidence for this embodied view of knowledge comes from a range of scientific domains such as neuroimaging \citep[e.g.][]{Simmons2005PicturesReward, Martin2007TheBrain} and behavioural studies \citep[e.g.][]{Goldstone1995EffectsPerception, Solomon2001RepresentingLocally, Solomon2004PerceptualVerification}, showing that knowledge is grounded in sensory, but also interoceptive perception and motor action \citep[overview in][]{Barsalou2008GroundedCognition}.
 However, this view is not uncontested.
 For example, \citet{Louwerse2011AWords} argue that linguistic information suffices for more shallow processing of meaning and that perceptual, embodied information is only accessed when deeper knowledge of a word is required.

 This debate has been stimulated further by the success of meaning representations which are based on linguistic information alone.
 They build on the notion of \citet{Harris1954Distributional} that similar words occur in similar contexts and represent each word as numerical vectors, with similarities between these vectors reflecting similarities in words' meanings.
-By now, many different methods have been devised to generate such vectors, beginning with Hyperspace Analogue of Language \citep[HAL;][]{Lund1996ProducingCo-occurrence} and Latent Semantic Analysis \citep[LSA;][]{Landauer1997AKnowledge.}, and later, mainly in the realm of Natural Language Processing (NLP) and machine learning, Word2Vec \citep{Mikolov2013EfficientSpace}, Fasttext \citep{Bojanowski2017EnrichingInformation} or GloVe \citep{Pennington2014Glove:Representation}.
+By now, many different methods have been devised to generate such vectors (called ``word embeddings'' in Natural Language Processing (NLP) and throughout the remainder of this paper), beginning with Hyperspace Analogue of Language \citep[HAL;][]{Lund1996ProducingCo-occurrence} and Latent Semantic Analysis \citep[LSA;][]{Landauer1997AKnowledge.}, and later, mainly in the fields of NLP and machine learning, Word2Vec \citep{Mikolov2013EfficientSpace}, Fasttext \citep{Bojanowski2017EnrichingInformation} or GloVe \citep{Pennington2014Glove:Representation}.
 Today, word embeddings are employed successfully in many different areas and tasks within NLP, such as POS-tagging, named-entity recognition, and sentiment analysis \citep{wang2019evaluating}.